Masonry Waterproofing Paint

 Our latest range of high performance Exterior Masonry Paints, therefore, represents a culmination of performance progress.
 Our wide range of flexible exterior masonry paint features new colours inspired by the Lakeland landscape.
 The demanding climate and raw beauty have been so integral to the development of the Weatherflex range.
 From the coastal sands of Silverdale to the depths of Wastwater, there are colours to inspire any project.

-Note: Remember computer screens and printers do not interpret colour consistently.
-We recommend that you order a tester before making your final colour choice.
+Please Note: Remember computer screens and printers do not interpret colour consistently.
+The 72 colours have been newly formulated to best represent what we believe to be an exciting new range.
+Our original named 12 colours may have slight shade differences to the new range.
+So, we recommend that you order a tester before making your final colour choice.

 Remove loose paint